Alex-Steiner-Dev/Nervision/README.md

 1. Clone the Nervision repository to your local machine.
 2. Install the required packages
 3. Move into the WebSite folder `cd WebSite`
-4. Run the program using `node server.js`
+4. Run the program using `python server.py`
 5. Input a textual description to generate a 3D model.